 Inspired by Wired Magazine and Smashing Magazine, InspiredM was started in 2014by Catalin Zorzini.
 The blog is a treasure trove for web designers hunting out creative input and inspiration.

 The inspiration hut brings to the table hauntingly beautiful typography, sculpture, photographs, paintings, patterns, illustrations, and so on.
 Each exhibited piece is thought awakening, insightful, and meticulously hand-picked.

 If you are searching for thought-provoking, detailed, and carefully written articles on design, you’ll fall head over heels in love with Instant Shift.
 This blog is mostly frequented by web developers and designers.
 Bonus: we love their freebies!

 Just as the name implies, this blog is a food for inspirational thought.
 Like other sites in its niche, Inspirationfeed also offers freebies and resources, but they also feature articles with business motivation, social media advice, and start-up resources.

 DesignMantic is a commendable online logomaker tool that lets you create custom logos for free.
-Even if you have no design expertise, DesignMantic incorporates ready-to-use logo design templates which you can use from and customize to your business’s needs.
+Even if you have no design expertise, DesignMantic incorporates ready-to-use logo design templates for various industries including HR logos, gardening logos, insurance logos, and more which you can use from and customize to your business’s needs.
 The blog of DesignMantic is a kaleidoscope of color and design, incorporating value resources for graphic designers and SMBs.

 Smashing magazine is one of the best development and design blogs that prioritizes quality over quantity for its content.
 Every article is based off the latest techniques and trends dominating the market.
 In addition to the valuable free content designers can glean from its blog posts, smashing magazine also offers tickets to attend Smashing conferences and books in print or E-book form.